nsdfxela/nsdfxela.github.io/backgrounds.markdown

 ## [](#header-2)Backgrounds

-Remote Face allows you to display an image as background for your 3D avatar.
+Remote Face allows you to display an image as a background for your 3D avatar.

 ### [](#header-3)Windows

-For Windows background selection panel is available at the page that is displayed when your avatar is generated:
+For Windows background selection panel is available on the page that is displayed when your avatar is generated:

 ![](assets/img/anim_1.png)

-Click on one of available backgrounds to use it in your conferences...
+Click on one of the available backgrounds to use it in your conferences...

 ![](assets/img/bg_1.png)

-... or add your own custom background by clicking on the appropriate button:
+... or add your custom background by clicking on the appropriate button:

 ![](assets/img/bg_2.png)